patooworld/vsixvhax/Completion-Cache.md

 ### Why is a "real" build needed for caching?

-The Completion Sever can't cache any results during regular display requests (e.g. "show me the fields for this identifier").
-In display mode, the compiler relies on some tricks and simplifications to return as quickly as possible.
-Unfortunately, this also means that results are not useful for caching and have to be thrown away again.
+When processing display requests (completion, goto definition, hover...), the compiler is in "display mode" and takes some shortcuts to be as fast as possible.
+Since no full build is performed, the results can't safely be cached and have to be discarded again.

-However, with many display requests, this quickly adds up to a lot of redundant work, and overall _worse_ performance compared to taking the time to build a proper cache once on startup.
+If there is no cache for the compiler to rely on during these requests, the same processing has to be done over and over again from scratch each time.
+This usually leads to inacceptable completion performance, which is why vshaxe tries to build a cache.